tweag/nickel/doc/manual/contracts.md

 There is a lot to unwrap here.
 Please refer to the [syntax section](./syntax.md) if you have trouble parsing the example.
-We first check that the value is a record on line 3.
-We then define `check_fields` on line 4, an expression that goes over all the record field names and check that each one is a sequence of digits.
-We use a left fold with a dummy `null` accumulator as a way to just iterate through the array without building up anything interesting.
+We first check that the value is a record on line 6.
+We then define `check_fields` on line 7, an expression that goes over all the record field names and check that each one is a sequence of digits.
+We use a left fold with a dummy `null` accumulator as a way to just iterate through the array and forcingly run each check without building up anything interesting.

-For laziness, the interesting bit happens here:
+`check_fields` corresponds to the immediate part of the contract, because as soon as we see the record, we can determine immediately (without evaluating any field) if the field names are valid numbers.

+We could have made this check lazy by pushing it down each field, together with the `Bool` contract application, but it's neither necessary nor desirable: as long as we don't force fields, it's better to perform as many checks as possible immediately, to report errors early.

+The delayed part is the following:

 ```nickel #parse
 value